babygang-c64/BygShell/README.md

 **input**
 ```
     Accept input from the user, return results in input_buffer,
+    On input :
+        C=1 : editor mode, cursor up / down not bringing history values,
+              and X contains maximum length for line
     On exit : R0 = input_buffer

     Typing is in insert mode